soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 Here goes!

-## First, so you know what drives me, here's a stream of consciousness... bulleted list... of what love about the game industry when it's at its best
+## First, so you know what drives me, here's a stream of consciousness, non-parallel bulleted list of what love about the game industry when it's at its best

 * In a healthy studio, everyone is there for the same reason: **the opportunity to use the extent of our unique talents to work on something worthwhile**.
 To work unmolested by excessive bullshit.
 To create something bigger and better than we can achieve individually.
 Making it all come together somehow.
 * Being around crazy smart and creative people who are deeply, deeply passionate about what they do.
 * Art, problem solving, and creativity.
 All the time.
 * Learn something new every day. ...
 Every moment sometimes.
-* I think games are good and important.
+* We all believe games are good and important.
-* I love artists and people who create things.
+* We love artists and people who create things.
 * Every artist I've ever met is incurably curious and passionate about something.
 They constantly want to be better at their thing than they were yesterday.
 They are so inspiring.
 * Watching artists and designers work makes me feel alive and human.